Stridek/nodejs/README.md

 Copy .env.example and rename to .env

 Edit contents of .env file for your environment
+DON'T FORGET: change the username, password, and database name for the DB_URL.

 Also edit the port here:
 package.json scripts :8 and :9 (Also change the name in this file)